raymondhfeng/raymondhfeng.github.io/_posts/2019-12-28-generating-polynomials-and-fried-chicken.md

 > Roots of unity: The solutions to the equation $$x^2=1$$ are $$x=e^{\frac{2\pi}{2}},e^{\frac{2\pi}{1}}=1,-1$$.
 If we set $$\omega=e^{\frac{2\pi}{2}}$$, then $$\omega, \omega^2$$ are called the roots of unity when $$n=2$$.
 For any $$n$$, the roots of unity sum to zero.

+> Fact: The roots of unity will sum to 0.

 If you feel like I am pulling this out of my hat, well then you are right, but stay with me now.
 Let's go deeper into the territory of seemingly baseless calculations, and evaluate $$(1+\omega)^n+(1+\omega^2)^n$$, which, using a binomial expansion, we see comes out to:

 <p style="text-align: center;">